iguydoespython/iguydoespython.github.io/articles/workwith.md

 Here we're giving ourselves access to the py4web utilities to build Forms and Grids.
 Also importing the Bulma-specific styling methods.

-Next, copy the following to the bottom of the file.
+Next, copy the following into the bottom of the file.

 ```python
 @action("contacts", method=["POST", "GET"])